paij0se/paij0se/README.md

-### Hi!, im pai a 16 years old boy from colombia who like to program
+### Hi, I'm pai a 17 years old boy from colombia who likes to program.

 ## Cool Projects 🍱